ingkebil/development/validation/README.md

    * Data analysis from linked FASTQ-files

 ### 3.5 Tests
-This dependent on how each tool or method is set-up.
+This is dependent on how each tool or method is set-up.
 There should be adequate tests, data, environements to cover major, minor and patch updates.
 In the end, it should report if everything proceeded according to expectations or not.
 All tests need to pass so a simple check; “yes” or “no” will suffice.

 ## 4 Validation